University of Sydney and Souths Cares project puts the spotlight on university education

-"The innovative project took students through the entire filmmaking process, harnessing their creativity to produce short films that also deliver an important public health message.
+"The innovative project took the GDIHP and high school students through the entire filmmaking process, harnessing their creativity to produce short films that also deliver an important public health message.

-"The program also taught students about the importance of strong communication campaigns around public health and how they can help drive community awareness," Professor Houston said.
+"The program also taught university and high school students about the importance of strong communication campaigns around public health and how they can help drive community awareness," Professor Houston said.

 General Manager of Souths Cares Shannon Donato said the collaboration with the University of Sydney enabled more of their young members to learn about filmmaking and envision a future as a university student.